aws/karpenter-provider-aws/website/content/en/preview/reference/cloudformation.md

 }
 ```

-#### AllowInstanceProfileActions
+#### AllowInstanceProfileReadActions

-The AllowInstanceProfileActions Sid gives the Karpenter controller permission to perform [`iam:GetInstanceProfile`](https://docs.aws.amazon.com/IAM/latest/APIReference/API_GetInstanceProfile.html) actions to retrieve information about a specified instance profile, including understanding if an instance profile has been provisioned for an `EC2NodeClass` or needs to be re-provisioned.
+The AllowInstanceProfileReadActions Sid gives the Karpenter controller permission to perform [`iam:GetInstanceProfile`](https://docs.aws.amazon.com/IAM/latest/APIReference/API_GetInstanceProfile.html) actions to retrieve information about a specified instance profile, including understanding if an instance profile has been provisioned for an `EC2NodeClass` or needs to be re-provisioned.

 ```json
 {